 Baula is currently a software engineer at Salesforce after graduating from MIT with a major in Electrical Engineering and Computer Science and a minor in Theater Arts.
 An alum of Westview High School, she has been an organizer of this camp since its inception in 2015 and was one of the camp's original instructors.
 Baula believes that everyone should have the opportunity to learn programming, and has now taught coding on both coasts of the United States and abroad in Andorra.
 In her free time, Baula enjoys traveling, figure skating, eating out with friends, viewing art and theater, and taking long walks in the city.

 Mattie is a junior at UCLA studying Computer Science.
-She was a member of the Women in Computer Science club at Westview High SChool school and is now part of the Center of Engineering Excellence and Diversity at UCLA.
+She was a member of the Women in Computer Science club at Westview High School and is now part of the Center of Engineering Excellence and Diversity at UCLA.
 She thinks that computer science is a field of knowledge that everyone should learn and have access to.
-Her experience comes from the AP Computer Science class at Westview, participating in a hackathon, and creating an app through the Technovations Challenge.
+Her experience comes from two software engineering internships, the AP Computer Science class at Westview, participating in hackathons, and creating an app through the Technovations Challenge.
 She is excited to be a part of this camp!

 Rhea is currently a Senior at Westview High School.
 Rhea first developed an interest in computer science through taking the AP computer science course at her school.
 Rhea now takes an active role in the Women in Computer Science club at her school, where she creates new and interesting apps and works to promote computer science in her community.
 She believes that teaching computer science skills is important because of the large impact that technology plays in today's society.